google/WebFundamentals/src/content/en/updates/2018/05/devtools.md

 # What's New In DevTools (Chrome 68) {: .page-title }

 {% include "web/_shared/contributors/kaycebasques.html" %}

-Note: The video version of these release notes will be published around late July 2018.

 New to DevTools in Chrome 68: